 In 1851, Crombie's cloth was presented at the Great Exhibition, and was awarded a prize medal by Queen Victoria and Prince Albert "For Superior Manufacture and Beauty of Design".

-In 1885 At the Exposition Universelle in Paris, Crombie is similarly commended by Napoleon III.
+At the Exposition Universelle in Paris in 1855, Crombie was similarly commended by Napoleon III.

-The outbreak of the American Civil War establishes a new export market.
+The outbreak of the American Civil War in 1861 establishes a new export market.

 Business increased five-fold as Crombie received large orders for "Rebel Grey" cloth from the Confederate army - who had no mills of their own in the blockaded South.